Gifu Japan Travel Guide

 Famous for Hida beef, Hida soba, and Hoba Miso (miso grilled on a magnolia leaf) in areas like Takayama.

-Expect Ayu, Hida beef, Sansai (mountain vegetables), miso, soy sauce, and rice.
-Flavors tend to be not sweet and umami-rich, incorporating local fermentations.
+Expect Ayu, Hida beef, Sansai (mountain vegetables), miso, brown sauce made from fermented soybeans, and rice.
+Flavors are typically not sweet and umami-rich, incorporating local fermentations.

 A small, flavorful river fish, commonly grilled whole with salt (shioyaki).
 It tastes best during the summer Ukai season.

-Find it at restaurants along the Nagara River.
+Find it at eateries along the Nagara River.

 A premium wagyu beef, known for its marbling and tenderness.
 Many restaurants in Gifu City serve Hida beef as steaks, sukiyaki, shabu-shabu, or grilled.